Frost-group/Nick/README.md

 0031 = Crystal structure for alkylated polymer.
 MD.
 	0031/001 = Initial trial structure, flat with lattice spacings from xray.
 Angles to keep pi stack seen in monomer crystal.
 MD.
 	0031/002 = Take the structure that 001 relaxes into, create super cell and re-run.
 MD.
+	0031/003 = Rerun 002 with bigger box to see if backbones stay straight.
+MD.
 0032 = Crystal structure for glycolated polymer.
 MD.
 	0032/001 = Crystal structure, intiated flat with lattice parameters base on the xray, and angles to maintain same pi stacking as 0031.
 MD.
 	0032/002 = Crystal structure.
 All angles 90 degrees.
 Sidechains curled, like in monomer crystal structure.
 MD.